Making the UK the best milieu for delivering medical innovations using in silico evidence and regulatory science.

 Complementary sources of scientific evidence and drive confidence in patient benefit, safety, and effectiveness

-Driving UK innovation, policy, and regulation in life sciences and healthtech for patient benefit
+Driving UK innovation, policy, and regulation in life sciences for patient benefit

 A community driving innovation and growth for patient safety and benefit using in silico evidence and regulatory science